Medicaid expansion helped cement “healthiest state” status

 Hawaii adopted Medicaid expansion through the Affordable Care Act, extending eligibility for Medicaid to adults with income up to 133 percent of the poverty level (138 percent with the automatic 5 percent income disregard).

 According to the Kaiser Family Foundation, about 70,000 Hawaii residents were uninsured in 2015.
 With Medicaid expansion now covering low-income, nonelderly adults, 50 percent of Hawaii’s remaining uninsured population at that point was eligible for Medicaid – although they may not realize that they’re eligible.
-According to Gallup polling data, 4.2 percent of Hawaii residents were uninsured by the end of 2015 — down from 7.1 percent in 2013.
+According to US Census data, only 3.5 percent of Hawaii residents were uninsured as of 2016, down from 6.7 percent in 2013.
+Although the state’s uninsured rate was reduced by nearly half from 2013 to 2016, it was already less than half of the national average uninsured rate even in 2013, before the bulk of the ACA’s provisions had takene effect.
+Hawaii’s Prepaid Health Care Act, which has been in place since the 1970s, had already resulted in nearly all of the state’s population having insurance coverage, even before the ACA took effect.

 Significant developments in Hawaii’s Medicaid program